OHC Biblical Distinctives

 Divorce and Remarriage

-The Bible teaches that divorce is the severing of a lifelong, one-flesh union that God has joined together.
-(Matthew 19:6) Christian obedience calls us to more than mere permanence, but to seek to pattern marriage after the sacrifice and submission example of Christ and his bride, the Church.
-(Ephesians 5:22-33) Divorce is therefore a final sinful act of betrayal (“you have been faithless,” Malachi 2:14) that is the result of sinful neglect of the marriage covenant on the part of one or both parties.
+The Bible teaches that divorce is the severing of a lifelong, one-flesh union that God has joined together (Matthew 19:6).
+Christian obedience calls us to more than mere permanence, but to seek to pattern marriage after the sacrifice and submission example of Christ and his bride, the Church (Ephesians 5:22-33).
+Divorce is, therefore, a final sinful act of betrayal (“you have been faithless,” Malachi 2:14) that results from the sinful neglect of the marriage covenant on the part of one or both parties.

-Because of unrepentant or unforgiving “hardness of heart,” (Matthew 19:8) Jesus affirmed the OT law that permitted divorce for “indecency,” (Deuteronomy 24:1-4) which Jesus narrowly defined as sexual immorality.
-(Matthew 19:9) 1 Corinthians 7:15 adds abandonment (interpreted to including battery and abuse) also as a permissible condition for divorce.
+Because of man’s unrepentant or unforgiving “hardness of heart,” in Matthew 19:8, Jesus affirmed the Old Testament law that permitted divorce for “indecency” (Deuteronomy 24:1-4), which Jesus narrowly defined as sexual immorality (Matthew 19:9).
+In 1 Corinthians 7:15, Paul also adds abandonment (which we interpret to include battery and abuse) as a permissible condition for divorce.

-Past sins, (divorce, sexual immorality, abandonment) are forgiven at the cross of Christ for those that are truly repentant.
-(1 John 1:9) Whatever someone’s past choices and experience, God grants the grace to live in joyful obedience moving forward.
+Past sins (including divorce, sexual immorality, and abandonment) are forgiven at the cross of Christ for those who are truly repentant (1 John 1:9).
+Whatever someone’s past choices and experience, God grants the grace to live in joyful obedience moving forward.

 The Sufficiency of Scripture

-Because all scripture is God-breathed (2 Timothy 3:16) it is therefore true, authoritative, and sufficient for the whole mission of the church.
-Only scripture can bind the Christian’s conscience.
-The Holy Spirit applies the scriptures to make one wise to salvation (2 Timothy 3:15), to sanctify believers (John 17:17) and build up the body of Christ (Acts 2:42).
-The work of the Holy Spirit is never separated from what scripture declares.
-So, any individual’s claim to the Holy Spirit’s leadership must always be subject to the scriptures.
+Because Scripture is God-breathed (2 Timothy 3:16), it is therefore true, authoritative, and sufficient for the whole mission of the church.
+Only Scripture can bind the Christian’s conscience.
+The Holy Spirit applies the Scriptures to make one wise unto salvation (2 Timothy 3:15), sanctify believers (John 17:17), and build up the body of Christ (Acts 2:42).
+The work of the Holy Spirit is never separated from what Scripture declares.
+As such, any individual’s claim to the Holy Spirit’s leadership must always be subject to the Scriptures.

-Because scripture is sufficient and the supreme authority in all matters of faith and conduct, we are therefore committed to preach and teach the whole counsel (Acts 20:27) of the word of God (2 Timothy 4:2), pray, read, and sing the word of God when we gather for worship and fellowship.
-We deny that that any program, technique or the use of any fad is needed as a supplement to scripture.
+Because Scripture is sufficient, it is the supreme authority in all matters of faith and conduct, we are therefore committed to preach and teach the whole counsel of the word of God (Acts 20:27, 2 Timothy 4:2); as well as pray, read, and sing the word of God when we gather for worship and fellowship.
+We deny that any program, technique, or the use of any fad is needed as a supplement to Scripture.

 Church Membership

-We believe that membership in a local gospel church is an essential mark of discipleship.
+We believe that membership in a local gospel believing church is an essential mark of discipleship.
 Joyfully covenanting with other believers for worship and fellowship is not optional for a Christian.
-Membership in the local church is an expression of the believer’s heavenly citizenship and a necessary condition to fulfill Jesus’ command to exercise the keys of the kingdom of God, (Matthew 16:19; 18:18) and carry out the disciple-making mission he gave to the church (Matthew 28:19-20).
-Membership in, and a commitment to gather with the local church is how Christians are encouraged in faith and strengthened to live it out in the world.
-(Hebrews 10:23-25)
+Membership in the local church is an expression of the believer’s heavenly citizenship and a necessary condition to fulfill Jesus’ command to exercise the keys of the kingdom of God (Matthew 16:19, 18:18) and carry out the disciple-making mission he gave to the church (Matthew 28:19-20).
+Membership in and a commitment to gather with the local church is how Christians are encouraged in faith and strengthened to live it out in the world (Hebrews 10:23-25).

 A Transformed Life as Evidence of Salvation

 We believe that the ground of genuine Christian faith is the vicarious death of Jesus Christ on the cross and his resurrection from the grave.
-This salvation is all of grace which is a gift of God (Ephesians 2:8-9).
+This salvation is all of grace, which is a gift of God (Ephesians 2:8).
 However, we hold that true faith issues forth in a life marked by works of faith that include repentance and visible marks of discipleship.
 A true disciple is a new creation in Christ Jesus (2 Corinthians 5:21).
 Indwelt by the Holy Spirit, the true believer is empowered to live a life of obedience.
-The true Christian 1) identifies with Christ and his Church, 2) regularly gathers with the Church for worship and fellowship, 3) increasingly becomes like Christ in character and 4) serves others with the time, abilities and resources entrusted to him by God.
-Any individual’s claim to faith in Christ is suspect if not accompanied by an orientation towards Christian obedience.
-(James 2:17)
+The true Christian (1) identifies with Christ and his Church, (2) regularly gathers with the Church for worship and fellowship, (3) increasingly becomes like Christ in character, and (4) serves others with the time, abilities, and resources entrusted to him by God.
+Any individual’s claim to faith in Christ is suspect if not accompanied by an orientation towards Christian obedience (James 2:17).

 The Complemen- tary Roles Men and Women